 Gandhi has been talking about this.
 He has demonstrated, he has walk the talk with Amarinder Singh, with Siddaramaiah and with Gehlot.

-But is this now a serious a realisation and is this going to drive strategy?
 I think the important thing is to project, to find new credible young faces in each of the states and build them up as leaders for the future.

 This command and control top down model of political management will not work in the years to come.

 Is the Congress a little less irrelevant than it was last year.
 You said that you are not out of the woods, a lot of work needs to be done in terms of being able to put your strategy, if I could call it the repair strategy, the rejuvenation strategy.
 Where are you today and what are the next steps?

 We have a number of alliances in number of states.
 We have an alliance in Maharashtra, we always had an alliance in Kerala, we have an alliance in Jharkhand and we are talking to other political parties.

 What you make of the possibility of federal front led by people like Mamata Banerjee, Kalvakuntla Chandrashekhar Rao (KCR) etc.